narner/MyWebsite/content/Books.md

 * [The Hand: How Its Use Shapes the Brain, Language, and Human Culture](https://www.amazon.com/Hand-Shapes-Brain-Language-Culture/dp/0679740473/ref=sr_1_1?crid=2CP2PNS285QDS&dchild=1&keywords=the+hand+frank+wilson&qid=1630944824&s=books&sprefix=the+hand+frank+wi%2Cstripbooks%2C204&sr=1-1) - Overview of how the human hand has shaped our cognitive, emotional, linguistic, and psychological development.

 * [Hand and Mind](https://www.amazon.com/Hand-Mind-Gestures-Reveal-Thought/dp/0226561348/ref=sr_1_2?dchild=1&keywords=Hand+and+Mind&qid=1630812805&sr=8-2) - Shows that gestures do not only impact what people say, but also inform how people think.

-* [Hands](https://www.amazon.com/Hands-John-Napier/dp/0691025479) - Discusses the evolutionary history of the human hand, including its relationshiip to tool-making and tool-useage.
+* [Hands](https://www.amazon.com/Hands-John-Napier/dp/0691025479) - Discusses the evolutionary history of the human hand, including its relationship to tool-making and tool-usage.

 * [Metaphors We Live By](https://www.amazon.com/Metaphors-We-Live-George-Lakoff/dp/0226468011/ref=sr_1_1?dchild=1&keywords=Metaphors+We+Live+By&qid=1630812838&sr=8-1) - Presents the idea that metaphor is a basic building block to how people understand ourselves and the world around us.